US will return to nuclear accord if Iran fully complies: Blinken

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: The United States will return to the Iran nuclear deal when Tehran meets its commitments to the 2015 pact, Secretary of State Antony Blinken said Wednesday.
+WASHINGTON: The United States will return to Iran nuclear deal when Tehran meets its commitments to the 2015 pact, Secretary of State Antony Blinken said.
 "President Biden has been very clear in saying that if Iran comes back into full compliance with its obligations under the JCPOA, the United States would do the same thing," Blinken said.